TT-Occ: Test-Time 3D Occupancy Prediction¶

 Background & Motivation¶

-Importance of 3D Occupancy Prediction: 3D occupancy prediction requires accurately identifying regions occupied by objects of specific categories as well as free space, which is critical for collision-free trajectory planning and reliable navigation in autonomous driving.
+Importance of 3D Occupancy Prediction: 3D occupancy prediction requires accurate identification of regions occupied by specific object classes and free space, which is critical for collision-free trajectory planning and reliable navigation in autonomous driving.

-High Annotation Cost of Supervised Methods: Existing fully supervised approaches rely heavily on dense per-frame 3D annotations, which are extremely costly to obtain in dynamic driving scenarios (covering an 80m range per frame).
+High Annotation Cost of Supervised Methods: Existing fully supervised solutions rely heavily on frame-by-frame dense 3D annotations, which are prohibitively expensive in dynamic driving scenarios (covering an 80m range per frame).

-High Training Cost of Self-Supervised Methods: Although self-supervised methods reduce annotation costs, their training overhead remains substantial — for instance, SelfOcc requires approximately 384 GPU hours (8 GPUs for 2 days) at 0.4m resolution on Occ3D-nuScenes.
+Large Training Overhead of Self-supervised Methods: Although self-supervised methods reduce annotation costs, the training overhead remains massive—for instance, SelfOcc requires 2 days of training on 8 GPUs (approx. 384 GPU hours) for Occ3D-nuScenes at 0.4m resolution.

-Poor Generalization: Once trained, adapting to finer resolutions (e.g., 0.2m on nuCraft) or novel object categories demands extensive retraining, limiting flexibility.
+Poor Generalization: Once trained, adapting to finer resolutions (e.g., 0.2m on nuCraft) or new object categories requires substantial retraining, leading to a lack of flexibility.

-The Rise of VFMs Changes the Landscape: 3D vision foundation models such as VGGT and MapAnything provide reliable multi-view geometry, while REX-Omni supports open-vocabulary semantic reasoning — all accessible directly at test time without task-specific training.
+The Rise of VFMs Changing the Landscape: 3D vision foundation models like VGGT and MapAnything provide reliable multi-view geometry, while REX-Omni supports open-vocabulary semantic reasoning.
+These capabilities can be obtained directly at test-time without task-specific training.

-Core Problem: Given that geometric and semantic information no longer needs to be learned by a network, is training an occupancy prediction model still necessary?
-TT-Occ answers in the negative.
+Core Problem: Since geometry and semantic information no longer need to be acquired through network learning, is training an occupancy prediction model still necessary?
+This paper answers in the negative through TT-Occ.

 Method¶